 What size conductors should I use?
-And, is there a simple table I can use for this high voltage earthing design?
-These are great questions that I’m often asked.
+And, is there a simple table I can use for this high voltage earthing design project.
+These are great questions and often asked.
 This post answers these questions together with the choice of conductor materials and jointing method within a high voltage earthing design project.

 Assessing conductor size is entirely dependent on the electrical configuration and the load that the conductor must take.
-For example, an above-ground bonding conductor serves to transfer current with minimal voltage drop, from A to B. A directly buried conductor has an additional purpose, that of leaking the fault current/voltage into the local geology (as part of an electrode).
+For example, an above-ground bonding conductor serves to transfer current with minimal voltage drop, from A to B. A directly buried conductor has an additional purpose, that of leaking the fault current or voltage into the local geology (as part of an electrode).